sheremet/typescript-interface-generator/README.md

 # table-to-interface
-Generate the interface of the database table
+Generate the interface of the database tables for typescript projects.(Currently only mysql is supported)

 ## usage